kgeorgieva/cilib.github.com/_posts/2012-04-23-niching-makeover-part-1.md

         ...
         P8<A, B, C, D, E, F, G, H>

-    to create a tuple use the static method `P.p(...)` e.g. to create a tuple of a particle with an associated score use
+    To create a tuple use the static method `P.p(...)` e.g. to create a tuple of a particle with an associated score use

         P2<Particle, Double> x = P.p(particle, score)